eas342/mirage_runs/README.md

 `dur`: Duration of the exposure used to calculate interpolating functions.

-`dates`: Observation date.
-The approximate date of observation that should be visible in the APT visit planner.
-This is used for zodiacal background and mirage also tests if it is visible at this date.
-For example, `"2022-11-01"`.

 `pav3`: The position angle of the V3 axis at observation in degrees.
 This is important when there are neighboring stars that could contaminate the spectrum of the target.

 `date_obs`: The exact date of the exposure start.
 For example `"2022-11-01"`.

 `time_obs`: The exact time of the exposure start. `"02:50:06.000"`.
 Note that the transit center will happen at this time plus the value above under `planet: t0`.

+`obsnum`: The observation number from the APT file.
+If "null" in the yaml file (`None` in Python), it will use the first one available.

 ### dataPaths
 These say where to grab input data and where the outputs are.